ErikSeewald/Eriks-Wasp-Sim/README.md

   Since the vector only grows at the start of the program and the memory stays locally fixed in one continuous block on the heap afterward, the initialization overhead can be ignored.
   (At more than 100000 wasps an array can be ~20% faster, but this is not worth the extra stutter at lower amounts)
 * **Max indices**:
-  - To reduce the downsides caused by the fixed-size vector optimization the Wasp-Sim makes use of variables that keep track of the highest index of activated objects within the vector.
+  - To reduce the downsides caused by the fixed-size vector optimization, the Wasp-Sim makes use of variables that keep track of the highest index of activated objects within the vector.
   These indices are then used to limit loops over the vector (i.e., if the wasp vector has a size of 100000 but only the first 5000 wasps are alive, wasp_maxIndex is set to 5000 and the other slots are not iterated over).
   While this has huge performance benefits, it comes with the added responsibility of managing these indices carefully.
   - Whenever objects are de-/reactivated the indices should be updated properly.
 While